mvandermade/made-confirm-launch/README.md

 cr.onRoot(useUnmergedTree = true).printToLog("TAG")
 ```

-## Contributing
-Please fork if you want any changes at this moment.

 # Footnote
 - Original KMP notes:
 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.